Helsingør: Transport

 The E47 motorway towards Copenhagen begins just outside the city limits.
 The town and surrounding areas also have a network of local and regional buses.

+A tunnel between Helsingør and Helsingborg in Sweden, the HH-tunnel is in the early planning stage.

 Industrialisation

 For a century the Helsingør Værft or Elsinore shipyard was a prominent landmark, which covered the whole area between the town and Kronborg Castle.
 It was founded in 1882.
 At its height in 1957, it had 3,600 employees.
 The last ship left the shipyard in 1983 and it closed the same year following substantial losses.

 The Wiibroe brewery, founded in 1840, was the second brewery in Denmark to ship bottled beer, just three years after Carlsberg.
 The last beer was brewed at Wiibroe in Helsingør in 1998.
 Carlsberg continues to brew beer under the Wiibroe Årgangsøl label.

 Post-industrialisation

 After the end of the industrial era, the town of Helsingør had to redefine itself, and came up with an ambitious project: Kulturhavn Kronborg, literally "Culture-harbour of Kronborg".
 It officially opened on 26 May 2013, intended to appeal to tourists with an interest in culture.
 The main attraction of Kulturhavn Kronborg is Kronborg Castle, a UNESCO World Heritage Site.
 Besides the historical attractions of the site, William Shakespeare's play Hamlet has been performed annually in its courtyard since 1937.
 There is a longstanding tradition of performing the play in English, and notable actors in the title role have included Laurence Olivier, John Gielgud, Christopher Plummer, Derek Jacobi, and in 2009 Jude Law.
 At the heart of Kulturhavn Kronborg lies kulturværftet or The Culture Yard, a new cultural centre and a public library located in the old dockyard.
 It opened in 2010.
 The former dry dock now houses the Danish Maritime Museum.

 In the centre of the harbour basin stands the polished steel sculpture Han (He) by artist duo Elmgreen and Dragset, commissioned by the City of Helsingør in 2012.
 It was inaugurated by then Minister of culture, Uffe Elbæk, in June 2012.
 It is seen as the counterpart (and even little brother) to Edvard Eriksen's world-famous The Little Mermaid statue in Copenhagen, and has caused both praise and protests among locals.

 The Swedish city of Helsingborg lies a short distance across the Øresund from Helsingør, approximately 4 km.
 European route E55 joins the two cities; ferries connect the two sides.